sergioverde90/astro-blog/src/content/blog/how-to-add-latex-equations-in-blog-posts.md

 heroImage: '/blog-placeholder-3.jpg'
 ---

+## Table of Contents

 This document demonstrates how to use LaTeX equations in your Markdown files for AstroPaper.
 LaTeX is a powerful typesetting system often used for mathematical and scientific documents.

-## Table of contents

 ## Instructions